-Although the regulations and standards are drawn from American sources, the same guidelines can be applied for Canadian workers.
+Although the regulations and standards are drawn from American sources, the same guidelines can be applied to Canadian workers.